 Evan Nierman, the founder of Red Banyan, notes that it’s crucial for companies to “react fast and speak with one voice.”
 It looks unprofessional when several people are chiming in with contradictory statements.
-Nierman recommends creating a response team that encompasses employees and external parties familiar with the media’s tactics.
+Nierman recommends creating a response team that encompasses employees and external parties, such as a PR agency, familiar with the media’s tactics.

 Each spokesperson must be well suited to their assigned role.
 For example, you could have a highly-intelligent, incredibly compassionate executive who doesn’t do well on camera.
 Presentation plays a significant role in managing PR crises.

 - Gather all the facts

 We can’t stress this enough: You must get all the facts surrounding the situation.
 If you’re working with incomplete and inconclusive information, you’ll likely make the situation worse.

 When Delta Airlines experienced an aircraft malfunction in Atlanta, they initially claimed they were suffering an electrical outage.
 However, Georgia Power claimed the cause was “an equipment failure.”
 Chris Matyszczyk wrote about confusion in Inc.: